Friday lates: Art and alchemy – from the ancient to today

 This course is suitable for all levels.

-You should be able to follow simple written and verbal instructions, demonstrations, hand-outs and health and safety information as well as basic functions of Zoom, specifically microphone and camera.
+You should be able to follow simple written and verbal instructions, demonstrations, hand-outs and health and safety information.
+This course takes place on Zoom.
+Please be familiar with or be willing to learn how to operate elements of Zoom, specifically camera, microphone and chat functions.
+For more on how our online learning works, please click here.

 How will I be taught, and will there be any work outside the class?